 Immediately after posting about what a nervous, excited wreck I was, I go jump in my truck.
 I’m not really stressing about leaving so late because the airport is literally about 7 minutes from my house on the northwest side of the city.
 I speed down some backstreets (because I like to drive fast, not because I was rushing) and pull into the driveway of the airport and start looking for his flight.
 Except I don’t see it.
 I know he had a layover.
 Maybe he took a different carrier in?
 I check his itinerary in on my phone.

 Yeah… right airline, WRONG FUCKING AIRPORT.
 Are you shitting me?!?!
 He’s ALLLLL the way across town.
 And if you’ve ever been to the cavernous stretch of hell that is Houston, you know that “across town” isn’t a quick 15, 20 minute jaunt.
 Let’s try more like a 45 minute ride.

-She as I talk as I text the Mexican with my other hand, swerving in and out of traffic with my knees steering the car (yeah, nigga.
-I’m NICE).
+She as I talk as I text The Great Houdini with my other hand, swerving in and out of traffic with my knees steering the car.
 She and I talk until I pull up at the curb.

 “So,” she starts, “I hear you bringing somebody with you, yeah?”

 “Um, yeah, I’m bringing…. my boyfriend?”
 I say like a question because it still sounds somewhat strange to me.